myConsciousness/reflection-test-helper/README.md

 ### 5. Invoke method with the argument

-By calling the add method with **_the first argument as the argument type_** and **_the second argument as the argument value_**, you can specify the arguments required to invoke the target method to be invoked by reflection.
+By calling the `addArgument` method with **_the first argument as the argument type_** and **_the second argument as the argument value_**, you can specify the arguments required to invoke the target method to be invoked by reflection.

 ```java